Itai-Nelken/itai-lang/new_spec.md

 A trait defines functions the implementing type must implement.
 Traits are used for generic type constraints.<br>
 A trait can have generic types, but they can't be limited.<br>
-The `This` type is an alias for the implementing type.
+The `This` type is an alias for the implementing type.<br>
+Functions defined in traits musr not be private, so they are automatically marked as public.

 ```rust
 trait Printable {